CDL Application

 CDL Requirements

-If you are applying for commercial driver license (CDL) you must first meet all CDL requirements and complete all required CDL tests for your specific license class.
+If you are applying for a commercial driver license (CDL) you must fulfill the following requirements:

 1 – Already have a valid driver license.